anyscale/madewithml.github.io/docs/courses/mlops/testing.md

     ...
 ```

+> Typically, when we have too many fixtures in a particular test file, we can organize them all in a `fixtures.py` script and invoke them as needed.

 !!! note
-    Typically, when we have too many fixtures in a particular test file, we can organize them all in a `fixtures.py` script and invoke them as needed.
+    Fixtures can have different scopes depending on how we want to use them.
+For example our `df` fixture has the module scope because we don't want to keep recreating it after every test but, instead, we want to create it just once for all the tests in our module ([tests/test_data.py]((https://github.com/GokuMohandas/MLOps/blob/main/tests/test_data.py)){:target="_blank"}).

+    - `function`: fixture is destroyed after every test. `#!js [default]`
+    - `class`: fixture is destroyed after the last test in the class.
+    - `module`: fixture is destroyed after the last test in the module (script).
+    - `package`: fixture is destroyed after the last test in the package.
+    - `session`: fixture is destroyed after the last test of the session.

+    Functions are lowest level scope while [sessions](https://docs.pytest.org/en/6.2.x/fixture.html#scope-sharing-fixtures-across-classes-modules-packages-or-session){:target="_blank"} are the highest level.
+The highest level scoped fixtures are executed first.

 ### Markers